wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-python-ptvs-django-mysql.md

 1. Run the application with `F5`.
 Polls that are created with **Create Sample Polls** and the data submitted by voting will be serialized in the MySQL database.

-## Publish the web app to Azure
+## Publish the web app to Azure App Service

-The Azure .NET SDK provides an easy way to deploy your web app to Azure.
+The Azure .NET SDK provides an easy way to deploy your web app to Azure App Service.

 1. In **Solution Explorer**, right-click on the project node and select **Publish**.

     ![Publish Web Dialog](./media/web-sites-python-ptvs-django-mysql/PollsCommonPublishWebSiteDialog.png)

-1. Click on **App Services**.
+1. Click on **Azure App Service**.

 1. Click on **New** to create a new web app.